dotnet/android-samples/README.md

 - **Buildable solution and .csproj file** - the project _must_ build and have the appropriate project scaffolding (solution + .csproj files).

-This approach ensures that all samples integrate with the Microsoft [sample code browser](https://docs.microsoft.com/samples/browse/?term=Xamarin.Android).
+This approach ensures that all samples integrate with the Microsoft [sample code browser](https://learn.microsoft.com/samples/browse/?term=dotnet-android).

-A good example of this stuff is here in the [Android Pie sample](https://github.com/xamarin/monodroid-samples/tree/master/android-p/AndroidPMiniDemo)

-For a cross-platform sample, please see: https://github.com/xamarin/mobile-samples/tree/master/Tasky